Kulvinder26/Kulvinder26.github.io/_posts/2020-05-25-Intro-to-Data-Science.md

 # **Intro to Data Science**

-In this blog post, we will take a bird eye view of various steps involved in a data science project, we'll get from Exploraratory Data Analysis to training a Machine Learning model, if you're starting with data science, you'll find this post really helpful !!
+In this blog post, we will take a bird eye view of various steps involved in a Data Science project, we'll get from Exploraratory Data Analysis to training a Machine Learning model, if you're starting with data science, you'll find this post really helpful !!

 ## **so, What is Data Science  ?**